 The packaged version requires a recent 64 bit Intel/AMD Linux with glibc, and common libraries like libwayland-client and systemd.
-If you are on a different architecture, or a barebones Linux distro, you will not be able to use the packaged version, but you may be able to use the Python wheels instead.
+If you are on a different architecture (e.g ARM/AArch64), or a barebones Linux distro, you will not be able to use the packaged version, but you may be able to use the Python wheels instead.

-On recent Ubuntu installations, please use the following before installing:
+Debian and derivatives, such as Ubuntu and Chromebooks with Linux enabled, please use the following before installing:

 If Anki fails to start after installing, you may be missing other libraries.

 If you're on Ubuntu 24.04, please see this thread.

 Anki's build system only supports glibc, so musl-based distros are not currently supported.

 - Download Anki from https://apps.ankiweb.net to your Downloads folder.
 See the next section for how to choose between -qt5 and -qt6.

 - If zstd is not already installed on your system, you'll need to install it (e.g